jcao89757/SCINA/README.md

 MASS, gplots, devtools (installation from GitHub only)
 ## Guided Tutorial
+For this tutorial, we will be predicting cell types from a trimmed single-cell RNA sequencing (scRNA-seq) data matrix freely available from 10X Genomics.
+The signatures we used as prior knowledge are extracted from published eTME signatures (Wang T, et al., 2018).
+All data we need for this tutorial is availiable [here](https://github.com/jcao89757/SCINA/tree/master/inst/extdata).
+### Prepare input data
 The SCINA model takes at least two input data matracies to predict categories.
 1. A normalized matrix representing the target dataset.
 Columns correpond to objects (cell barcodes for example), rows correspond to attributes or variables (gene symbols for example).
 2. A list contains multiple signature identifier lists.
 Each signature identifier list (genes for example) represents prior knowledge for one category (cell type for example), containing genes or protein symbols with high degree of detection.